 If you are interested in history, make sure you visit the archaeological site of Yaxhá.
 An off-the-beaten track destination, less visited than nearby Tikal.
 But here too, you walk through the dense jungle, past ancient Mayan structures with countless monkeys and birds.
 And if you are lucky you can even see crocodiles!

-Yaxhá, toether with smaller ruins such as Nakum, Topoxté and El Naranjo, is part of the Yaxha National Park consisting of 37,000 hectares!
+Yaxhá, together with smaller ruins such as Nakum, Topoxté and El Naranjo, is part of the Yaxhá national park consisting of 37,000 hectares.
 The largest Mayan complex in Guatemala, after Tikal and El Mirador.
 It is located 30 kilometers from Tikal, on the Laguna Yaxhá, also known as the crocodile lake.
 Watching the sunset from the 30 meters high temple (structure 216 or temple or the hands) is a magical moment!

-Yaxhá can be reached from the town of Flores, El Remate or La Lancha, located on the Lago Petén Itzá.
-Another option is to spend the night on the edge of the national park in El Sombrero.
+Yaxhá and Tikal can be reached from the town of Flores and El Remate, located on the Lago Petén Itzá.

-The trek is not easy.
-You walk 65 kilometers in 5 days through a dense jungle, completely cut off from the outside world.
-The humidity is high and that is what makes the trip challenging (comparable to the trip to La Ciudad Perdida in Colombia).
+The trek to El Mirador is not easy but a once in a lifetime experience.
+You walk 65 kilometers in 5 days, where you follow the footsteps of the Mayans and live completely isolated from the outside world.
 After two days of walking, you will reach the city.
 The third day is all about exploring El Mirador and afterwards you walk back in two days.
 Along the way you will sleep in campsites and visit smaller ruins such as El Tintal and Nakbé.
+The humidity is high and that is what makes the trip challenging but very rewarding (comparable to the trip to La Ciudad Perdida in Colombia).

 You can make this trip from Flores or El Remate.
 Even though there is always a chance of rain, it is best to make this tour in the dry season (November to April).
 In general the paths will be less muddy and slippery.